tcgoetz/PlexMusicSync/README.md

     - Song album genre on Plex.
     - Song mood on Plex (since Plex doesn't have per-song genre).
 - MP3 or MP4 song rating to song rating on Plex.
-- If MP3 or MP4 file comment contains the word explicit, then a 'Explicit' is added to the Plex song mood tags.
+- If MP3 or MP4 file comment contains the word explicit, then 'Explicit' is added to the Plex song mood tags.

 Syncing Playlists
 - Sync m3u files found to music playlists on Plex.